Horizontal Integration Definition

 Horizontal Integrations are a common practice in Corporate Finance.
 All companies are trying to become the market leaders, and sometimes when the interests of 2 companies align, a merger helps them achieve those interests.
 The government keeps a check on the mergers and has the power to impose Antitrust Laws, disallowing the merger if it perceives that the merger would lead to situations that are against the public interest.
 Horizontal mergersHorizontal MergersHorizontal mergers take place when two companies in the same industry merge.
 Typically, industry competitors seek such mergers for a variety of reasons, including increasing market share, achieving economies of scale, lowering competition, and so on. are most common among companies in a mature stage of their cycle, who are looking to increase market share and efficiency.

-This has been a guide to Horizontal Integration Examples.
+This has been a guide to Horizontal Integration and its definition.
 Here we provide you with the top 5 real-life examples of Horizontal Integrations to get an idea of what motivations lead to this process and how companies have benefited.
 You can learn more about finance from the following articles –